 The film starts off with crucial moments in each character’s life without exposition or background.
 It has a strong beginning that sets the momentum for the rest of the film.

-Films tend to have issues maintaining interest with so few locations and characters but King does an excellent job keeping each scene and interaction engaging.
+Films tend to have issues maintaining interest with so few locations and characters but King does an excellent job of keeping each scene and interaction engaging.
 Although, it is welcomed when new elements are introduced into the film.

 Cast and Characters